Communicating with Whistleblowing Incident Reporters

 The feedback process should be easy, as this will make the process quicker and more efficient for both the discloser and the investigator.

-The process should allow for individuals to remain anonymous, but still allow for investigators at the other end to be able to provide feedback.
+The process should allow for individuals to remain anonymous, but still allow investigators at the other end to be able to provide feedback.

 NAVEX Global’s whistleblowing system, for example, provides a secure mechanism through which identified or anonymous reporters can communicate with their organisation about their report throughout the process.